stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - Natural disasters= 26
 - COVID-19 = 1

 The result of *WORLD-WIDE DEATHS PER DAY* is shown here.
-The size of the overall block represents the total of all deaths categorized above.
-The size of each block represents the number of deaths in that category.
+The size of the *overall block* represents the *total* of all deaths categorized above.
+The size of *each block* represents the number of deaths in that *category*.

-*Notice that COVID-19 (Coronavirus) is smaller than 1 pixel!*  You decide what is more impactful.
+*Notice that COVID-19 (Coronavirus) is smaller than 1 pixel!*
 <p align="center">
 	<img src="figures/death_by_other.png" width=800>
 </p>